Riateche/ridual/README.md

 ![screenshot](https://github.com/Riateche/ridual/raw/master/doc/screenshot.png)

+Ridual is written on C++/Qt and is distributed under MIT license (see LICENSE file).

 Ridual will become the best of its kind because it:
 - uses system color theme.
 You will see no crazy colors.
 - allows to use and change hotkeys for every action.